WalkingDevFlag/Perlin-Mouse-Simulator/README.md

 *   [ ] Option to save/load configurations.
 *   [ ] Click on canvas to set A and B points.

-*   [ ]
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-*   The Perlin noise algorithm.
-*   Contributors to the awesome libraries used: Tkinter, Pillow, NumPy, PyAutoGUI.